-Worldfree's Nodechain is a distributed authority paradigm just as is Bitcoin, for instance, with the major difference being that all nodes have the exact same functionality, as shown in a drawing below.
-The central development effort by Worldfree occurs in a private manner, with specific facets of its functionality audited (eventually by a firm chosen through sortition), but more importantly rather than open source, its functionality is validated by its demonstration in transactions.
+Worldfree's Nodechain is a distributed authority paradigm similar in many ways to Bitcoin, for instance, with the major difference being that all nodes have the exact same functionality, as shown in a drawing below.
+The centralized development effort by Worldfree occurs in a private manner, with specific facets of its functionality audited (eventually by a firm chosen through sortition), but more importantly rather than open source, its functionality is validated by its demonstration in transactions.
+A free market provides a place where many types of both centralized and collectivized efforts can occur.
+Collective development is not a panacea, and has problems.
+Substantial efforts require centralized financing to attain the high levels of performance needed for large-scale adoption, to benefit from the network effect. examples commonly touted, such as Linux, are actual developments paid by large companies initially.